 Students in this concentration will:

 All concentrators are required to complete a capstone project, which may take the form of an undergraduate honors thesis or an independent study project.
-Students may graduate with Honors in Middle East Studies by completing an undergraduate Honors thesis under the supervision of a primary and a secondary reader.
-Please visit the concentration website for more information on the requirements for Honors.
+Students interested in graduating with Honors should review closely the requirements listed on the Honors website.

 This concentration allows you to address the following Liberal Learning goals: